CBIIT/bento-meta/python/docs/object_mapping.rst

 Defining and Updating Objects
 ______________________________

-Objects (i.e., subclasses of class `bento_meta.entity.Entity`) are really just containers for :ref:`simple, object and collection attributes <object-attributes>`.
+Objects (i.e., subclasses of class :class:`bento_meta.entity.Entity`) are really just containers for :ref:`simple, object and collection attributes <object-attributes>`.
 They are special, however, in that an object can map to an instance of a `Neo4j graph node <https://neo4j.com/docs/getting-started/4.1/graphdb-concepts/#graphdb-nodes>`_ that has a particular `label <https://neo4j.com/docs/getting-started/4.1/graphdb-concepts/#graphdb-labels>`_.
 Having this mapping means that changes to the object attributes can be pushed to the corresponding node in the graph database, and changes in the graph can be pulled to the object.

 Defining a new object (or changing the attributes on an existing object) is a matter of telling the subclass what the relationships are between the object class and node labels, and object attributes and node `properties <https://neo4j.com/docs/getting-started/4.1/graphdb-concepts/#graphdb-properties>`_ or `links <https://neo4j.com/docs/getting-started/4.1/graphdb-concepts/#graphdb-relationships>`_ to other nodes.
 In the process, you are declaring the attributes that are associated with the object.